Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Financial analysts need a wide range of skill sets to compete effectively in this industry.
 They might include:

-As of May 2015, according to the BLS, financial analysts earn a median annual salary of $80,310.
 However, the average salary potential varies depending on the specific job a financial analyst holds.
-For instance, those in securities, commodities, and related pursuits enjoy median wages of $94,450, while the median yearly salary for analysts in insurance falls to around $74,500.
+For instance, those in securities, commodities, and related pursuits enjoy median wages of $94,450, while an annual average for a Insurance Analyst is $83,000.

 Some financial analysts (such as those who work as fund managers) work largely by commission.
 They earn a portion of a fund's returns, which means their salaries depend on their ability to perform well in the market.